breatheco-de/content/src/content/how-to/how-to-reverse-a-list-in-python.md

+---
+title: "How to Reverse a List in Python?"
+subtitle: "Reversing a list is a very common operation in the day of a programmer.
+We can do it with the most common ways are the reverse() method and with a syntax trick."
+tags: ["python", "list", "reverse a list"]
+date: "2022-10-20T16:36:30+00:00"
+authors: []
+status: "published"

+---

 # How to Reverse a List in Python

 Here is a simple way to reverse a list in Python using the `.reverse()` method: